Academic Catalog

 3. Skills and techniques in design presentation

-1. Visual communication in a global marketplace
+1. Visually communicate for a global marketplace

 Lab Content